-The EPIFP is a Tier 1 own funds component (as part of the reconciliation reserve) and amounts to 2,733 kUSD in the area of life insurance in Medlife as of 31 December 2016.
+The EPIFP is a Tier 1 own funds component (as part of the reconciliation reserve) and amounts to kUSD 3,332 (2016: kUSD 2,733) in the area of life insurance in Medlife as of 31 December 2017.

-Moreover, within the Asset Liability Management interest rate sensitives as well as their impact on the relevant positions for assets and also for best estimates for technical provisions were calculated.
+Moreover, within the Asset Liability Management interest rate sensitives as well as their impact on the relevant positions for assets and also for Best Estimates for technical provisions were calculated.

-As part of the EIOPA stress test in 2016 sensitivities were evaluated.
+As part of the ORSA process sensitivities were evaluated and resulted in no significant effect.